 Negotiation with the Insurance Company: Skilled negotiations to secure fair settlements from insurance carriers.

-Representation at Hearings: Zealous representation at all workers’ compensation hearings to advocate for your rights.
+Representation at Hearings: Zealous representation at all hearings to advocate for your rights.

-Appeals Support: If your claim is denied, we provide comprehensive support throughout the appeals process to fight for the benefits you are entitled to.
+Appeals Support: If your claim is denied, we provide comprehensive support throughout the appeals process to fight for you to receive benefits you are entitled to.

 With the Law Office of Deborah M. Truscello, you gain a partner who is not only experienced in navigating the legal challenges of workers’ compensation claims but also deeply committed to your personal well-being and success.